jasonnguyen0310/Hash-Table-with-Linked-List-Hash-Chaining/README.md

 In our implementation whenever we add a key-value pair to the Hash Table we check the load factor if it is greater than 0.7 we double the size of our hash table.

+## The Program
+The program uses the hash table as a map from strings to integers to calculate the word frequency of every word of a text read from standard input and write these frequencies to standard output.

 ## Citation

 All explanations above are provided by GeeksForGeeks.